phastmike/avr-ham-repeater/README.md

 The new firmware implements the following:

 - TOT Time out timer (3 min.)
-- on TOT enter beep burst with rx audio mute
+- on TOT enter, beep burst with rx audio mute
 - TOT penalty of 1.5 sec.
-No RX can happen for 1 sec. to disable TOT
+No RX can happen, in the mentioned time, to disable TOT
 - while in time out, transmit "TOT" in Morse, every 5 sec.
-- on TOT leave transmit "K" in morse
+- on TOT leave, transmit "K" in morse
-- 10 min.
-Voice ID (ISD)
+- Voice ID every 10 minutes (ISD)
 - when reaching ID time, the last 6 sec must be without any rx (ID wait)
 - every hour, after the voice ID, the callsign is also sent in morse
 - 1 second tail with 1.25 kHz beep indicating TOT timer reset.